-Internet access is available in all rooms on campus.
+Internet access is now available in all rooms on campus for around \$11USD a month.
 If you are a homestay student and your family does not have internet, you have the option of paying for it elsewhere on your own.
+Past participants found that the internet was not nearly as much of a necessity as it is in the US.
 In any case, we encourage you to limit your Internet use to create a healthy balance between staying in touch with your friends and family in the U.S. and taking advantage of the time you spend.